CIA Releases 321GB of Bin Laden's Digital Library - Slashdot

 Re: (Score:2)

+Don't worry, they have your IP address which is all they were after.

-Article content (Score:4, Informative)
+Article content (Score:5, Informative)

 In an effort to further enhance public understanding of al-Qa'ida, the Central Intelligence Agency (CIA) on 1 November 2017 released additional materials recovered in the 2 May 2011 raid on Usama Bin Ladin's compound in Abbottabad, Pakistan.